(Editor’s Notes: We’ve recently updated our list of IDaaS Vendors to Watch for 2018. You can find that new list here.)

 Netherlands–based iWelcome offers an open-source based IDaaS solution that includes authentication, SSO, federation, self-service registration and user provisioning capabilities for both on-premise and cloud applications, all delivered via a dedicated single-tenant delivery model that allows for massive customization and white-labeling. iWelcome is an ideal candidate for large, EU-based, enterprise organizations looking for an IDaaS solution that will meet complex business requirements and use-cases, as well as regulatory data residency requirements.

-The most well know brand on our list, Microsoft made its first foray into the IDaaS market with the May 2014 release of its new Azure Active Directory (AAD) Premium service and the technology giant has already made a large impact on the market.
+The most well known brand on our list, Microsoft made its first foray into the IDaaS vendors’ marketplace with the May 2014 release of its new Azure Active Directory (AAD) Premium service and the technology giant has already made a large impact on the market.
 AAD offers comparable capabilities to other IDaaS offerings and includes access to Microsoft Identity Manager products for use with on-premise systems.
 AAD makes a strong choice for enterprise customers deeply familiar with Microsoft’s ecosystem, or who already use Microsoft’s Azure cloud PaaS service.
 However, customers looking for deep CIAM (B2C) and user provisioning capabilities should beware, as Microsoft has yet to catch up to the competition in these regards.

 Latest posts by Jeff Edwards (see all)